 14 Opal SM, Communal Living by Bacteria and the Pathogenesis of Urinary Tract Infections.
 PLoS Med.
 2007 Dec; 4(12): e349.
 Published online 2007 Dec 18; doi: 10.1371/journal. pmed.0040349 www.ncbi.nlm.nih.gov/pmc/articles/PMC2140084/

 Presently, long-term, full-dose antibiotic therapy is the only readily effective treatment for people diagnosed with chronic UTI15.
+You can read more about this, including a supporting study on our Treatment page.
 Researchers are desperately searching for fast, effective and safe alternatives to traditional antibiotics.

 • Bacteriophage therapy (using viruses to attack pathogenic bacteria).